OMatics/Simp-O-Matic/HELP.md

 - `!prefix [new]` — Changes the prefix for sending this bot commands (default is `!`).
 Can only be one (1) character/symbol/grapheme/rune long.
 - `!ping` — Test the response-time/latency of the bot, by observing the time elapsed between the sending of this command, and the subsequent (one-word) response from the bot.
 - `!id <who>` — Print ID of user, or self if no-one is specified.
+- `!get [accessor]` — Get a runtime configuration variable, using JavaScript object dot-notation.
+- `!set [accessor] [json-value]` — Set a value in the runtime JavaScript configuration object.
 - `!uptime` — Display how long the bot has been running for.
 - `!clear #[number-of-messages] <@user-name>` — Clear a number of messages, from latest sent in the current channel.
 Will delete any recent messages, unless a specific username is provided, in which case it will only clear messages sent from that user.
 - `!alias` — Manage aliases to commands: